Boot Camps & Military Schools in Georgia

 Georgia Regulatory Laws

-A private facility must be accredited by a state approved agency in order to participate in the Georgia Special Needs Scholarship (GSNS) and/or the Georgia Private School Tax Credit.
+A state-approved agency must accredit a private facility to participate in the Georgia Special Needs Scholarship (GSNS) and/or the Georgia Private School Tax Credit.
 Although teaching certification is not required for private schools in Georgia, nonpublic schools enrolling students under the (GSNS) program require that teachers have a minimum of a bachelor’s degree.
 Additionally, instructors must have at least three years of experience in health or education.
-Nonpublic school curriculum must include reading, mathematics, language, arts social studies and science.
+Nonpublic school curriculum must include reading, mathematics, language, arts, social studies, and science.
 O.C.GA §20-2-690(b)(4), (d).
-Nonpublic schools in Georgia are required to meet health and safety standards defined by local and state ordinances.
+Nonpublic schools in Georgia must meet health and safety standards defined by local and state ordinances.
 O.C.GA §20-2-690(b)(6), (d).
-Manufacturing, distributing or possessing a controlled substance within 1,000 ft of a private school is a felony.
+Manufacturing, distributing, or possessing a controlled substance within 1,000 ft of a private school is a felony.
 O.C.GA §16-13-32.4(a).

 Reference: http://www2.ed.gov/admins/comm/choice/regprivschl/regprivschl.pdf